Achievable logoAchievable logo

 • Esterification: Under acidic conditions, a carboxylic acid reacts with an alcohol to form an ester.

-• Nucleophilic attack: The carbon of the C=O is electrophilic, so nucleophiles can attach, assisted by the acidic proton facilitating proton transfers.
+• Nucleophilic attack: The carbon of the C=O is electrophilic, so nucleophiles can add to it.
+The acidic proton helps by enabling proton transfers during the mechanism.

 Nucleophilic attack mechanism on a carboxylic acid